 I understand that it can be time consuming to teach multiple children of different ages, yet what were you expecting when you made the decision to homeschool?
 Is it really better to use a math curriculum that you can just “give” your child so they can fill out the worksheets on their own?
 I am not asking if it’s better for the mother/teacher but if it’s better for the child.

 Teaching multiple children is hard!
-It does take time, it also takes flexibility and creativity.
+It does take time.
+It also takes flexibility and creativity.
 I know.
 I have six children!
-For a short period of time, I schooled all six of them but for the majority of my schooling years I taught five….then four….then three…and now I’ll be down to one as the last child is graduating high school this year.
+For a short period of time, I schooled all six of them, however for the majority of my schooling years I taught five… then four… then three… and now I’ll be down to one as the last child is graduating high school this year.